 Instant Pot 6-Quart 7-in-1 Pressure Cooker, $79 on Amazon

 Sometimes being under pressure is a good thing.

 Not all risotto has to be made with rice, and this version uses the ancient grain farro to create a surprising and unique twist that will impress any date.
-Get our Farro Risotto with Asparagus and Fava Beans recipe.
+Get our Mushroom Farro Risotto recipe.
+(Or if you don’t like mushrooms, try our Farro Risotto with Asparagus and Fava Beans recipe.)